 You can schedule blackout periods during which the Client suspends all processing and updates to allow for routine maintenance.
-To use this feature with the service-controlled Client, you can set the Blackout Period value from the Client Console by clicking on the Configure item in the data source Settings menu.
+To use this feature with the service-controlled Client, you can set the Blackout Period value from the Administrative Console by selecting Settings > Configure from the data source page.